DR. THOMAS HELLIE

 NCAA Compliance Officer

-Lisa Macy-Baker enters her third year on the Linfield Athletics staff as head women's tennis coach and NCAA Compliance Officer.
+Lisa Macy-Baker enters her fifth year on the Linfield Athletics staff as head women's tennis coach and NCAA Compliance Officer.
 In addition to her coaching duties, she handles all matters relating to student-athlete eligibility and monitors and guides the athletic department in issues of NCAA compliance.

 Macy-Baker coached girls tennis for four seasons at McMinnville High School, leading the Grizzlies to a 51-20 dual match record, a district and league tournament title, and a fifth-place finish at the Oregon Class 6A state championship tournament in 2010.
 She taught special education in the McMinnville School District from 2006 to her 2013 hire at Linfield, first at McMinnville High School and more recently as special education case manager at Duniway Middle School.